Smooth backfitting of proportional hazards with multiplicative components: Estimation

-In this section we concentrate on the local constant and local linear estimators defined in\citet{Nielsen:98} as a projection of the data down onto the unconstrained space.
-We notice that both these two estimators can be expressed as a ratio of a smoothed occurrence and a smoothed exposure.
-This will be important in the next section where the unconstrained estimator is projected further down to the multiplicative space of interest.
-We introduce the notation $X_i(t)=\left(t,Z_i(t)\right)$.
-We also set $x=(t,z)$, with coordinates $x_0=t, \ x_1=z_1, \dots, x_d=z_d$, and write the hazard as $\alpha(t,z)=\alpha(x)$.\\ To estimate the components of the structured hazard in \eqref{multstructure} below, we will need an unstructured pilot estimator of the hazard $\alpha$ first.
-We propose the local linear kernel estimator, $\hat \alpha^{LL}(x)$, based on least squares (cf. \citet{Nielsen:98}).
-Its value in $x$ is defined as the solution $\widehat \theta_0$ in the equation
+To estimate the components of the structured hazard in \eqref{multstructure} below, we will need an unstructured pilot estimator of the hazard $\alpha$ first.
+We propose the local constant kernel estimator, $\widetilde \alpha^{LC}$.
+Its value in $x$ is defined as